-The title of my EP, THE GOOD-MORROW, was inspired by a poem I love that was written by John Donne ("The Good-Morrow") that portrays a deep, transcendent, awakening experience with love.
-The non-fleeting kind.
-I feel like it speaks to where my heart and head have been, and have continued to grow in, over the last many, many years.
-The title seemed fitting on several levels.
-This collection of songs feel like the next chapter for me - post "With or Without You."
+The title of my EP, THE GOOD-MORROW, was inspired by a poem I love, written by the 17th-century poet, John Donne ("The Good-Morrow"), portraying a deep, transcendent, awakening experience with love.
+The poem speaks to the journey my deepest relationships have taken me on over the last many, many years--as well as the path the current one is taking me on--stretching forward now into a relatively unknown, but hopeful future.
+The title seemed fitting for this project on several levels.
+This collection of songs also feel like the next chapter for me, post-"With or Without You."
 It includes more processing, and--importantly, more hope.

 Track 1: Paul Jacobsen introduced me to Kasey Chamber's song "The Quiet Life" as we were sorting through ideas for this EP.
 It was love at first listen.
 The song was simple, charming - and speaks to every country-side-yearning, nature-loving, romantic bone in my body.
 Given our highly involved and tech-focused lives, I think all of us at times wish for a little more simplicity.
 Sometimes I dream of living out in the country with the ones I love (Wallsburg or Midway would be nice) or in some quiet forest (in Utah or Muir Woods).
 Here's to your own heart's little cabin in the woods...
 I hope this song helps you feel a little closer to it.